rmuntani/relationship-app-interface/README.md

 # Relationship APP Interface

-This project is simply a relationship app interface clone implemented with React.
+This project is a relationship app interface clone implemented with React.

 ## Testing on your browser